Choosing your WordPress permalink structure

 What is a blog?
 In its simplest terms, a blog or initially weblogs is a website that publishes regular content with the newest updates on top while the older ones get archived by date.
 A blog originally also was about encouraging comments.
 These days many blogs disallow commenting though or use third-party services like Disqus to host and manage comments.

 When you want to publish daily, a few times a week or at least weekly a blog is a way of publishing to consider.

 Do you have a lot of news to report?
 A blog is a good choice.
-Even when you just want to share your latest thoughts in a diary-like publication a WordPress blog is the best option for you.
+Even when you want to share your latest thoughts in a diary-like publication a WordPress blog is the best option for you.
 Otherwise, your content may get lost on your ever growing site.
-When you only publish occasionally or want to keep your site small and consisting of the same few pages or business card website is better for you.
+When you only publish occasionally or want to keep your site small, consisting of the same few pages or business card website is better for you.